g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

 Dynamic     487936  487905 (99.99% ) RSVP, LDP, PW, L3VPN, RSVP-P2MP, LDP-P2MP, MVPN, EVPN, BGP, SPRING-TE
 Static      48576   48576  (100.00%) Static LSP, Static PW
 ```
-We can see that we don't have any label block yet, we need to restart de rpd to the changes take effect.
+We can see that we don't have a label block yet; we need to restart the rpd for the changes to take effect.
 ```
 root@R1> restart routing
 Routing protocols process signalled but still running, waiting 28 seconds more